 On the front page you will see this - We are in the process of switching to a new registration platform.
 CLICK HERE to register now.
 All players will need to create a new profile.
 Tap on the click here.
 You can also click on REGISTRATION at the top of the page.
 Click on Register Now on the right hand side of the page.
 Either way, a window will appear that allows you to choose your player card.
 Click on your choice and the next window that appears will have Registration in the upper right hand portion of the page.
 Click on that and the next window will want you to select your season and team on the left.
 The season defaults to 2021.
-Select your team - 02 February (WA01-01OMF-000014).
-This represents the month you are registering in, not a real team.
+Select your team – WA ADULT PLAYER REGISTRATION.
+This is not actually a team, but will identify you as a player.
 On the right you will need to create a new account because this is a new system.
+You have to click on Create an Account, at the bottom of the page.
+The next page asks for all your information.
 When you create a new password, keep in mind it cannot be less than 7 digits and not more than 8 digits.
 Once you finish that you just continue through the remainder of the registration and payment process.
 You should be good to go.

 - Adult Recreational Team Sports Indoor and Outdoor:

 - Phase 3: - Outdoor sports athletes allowed to remove facial coverings for competitions.
 Facial coverings must be worn by athletes when training or when not actively competing in a game or match against another team or when on the bench waiting to play.
 Coaches, trainers, and officials must wear face coverings at all times.Outdoor training, practices and competitions allowed outdoors for low, moderate, and high risk sports.
 Maximum 200 people allowed at competitions, including spectators.

 - Guidance applicable to ALL sporting activities in all phase levels:

 - Stay home when sick or if a close contact of someone with COVID-19